Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

-Given the finite set of objects $G_\xx$ from which each lattice is built, the set of concepts that can be created from such contexts is finite and moreover each concept can be identified by its extent.
-Hence, $N(\langle G, M, I\rangle)=2^{G}$ is the set of all concept names that may be used in any such concept lattice\footnote{A similar remark is made in \cite[\S4.1.2]{wajnberg2020a}.}.
-We will identify the concepts by such sets, but display their names as uppercase character strings; the extent of a so-named concept will be the set of objects in its name.
-In any specific lattice $L$, the subset $N(L)$ of $N(K)$ is the set of names of concepts in this lattice according to this convention as illustrated in Example~\ref{ex:cnames}.
+The concepts that can be created from a context can be identified by their extent.
+Hence, $\eta(\langle G, M, I\rangle)=2^{G}$ is the set of all concept names that may be used in any such concept lattice\footnote{A similar remark is made in \cite[\S4.1.2]{wajnberg2020a}.}.
+We will identify the concepts by such sets; the extent of a so-named concept will be the set of objects in its name.
+In any specific concept lattice $L=\mathrm{FCA}(K)$, the subset $\eta(L)$ of $\eta(K)$ is the set of names of concepts in this lattice according to this convention as illustrated in Example~\ref{ex:cnames}.